 - 3.7.3 Taxing Authority Code.
 For each parcel of real property, Rule 12D-8.011(1)(b), F.A.C., requires a code on the NAL indicating the taxing authorities whose jurisdictions include the parcel.
 If the codes are missing or incomplete, the Department will return the roll to the property appraiser for correction and resubmission.
 Each year, the initial final assessment roll, which the property appraiser submits, must include sufficient documentation identifying every taxing authority levying a tax.
 The documentation must reflect current millage rates for each taxing authority.
-The format for this documentation is in <a href="https://dx.doi.org/10.1016/j.com/https://dx.doi.org/10.1016/ - 3.7.4 Data Fields for Assessment Limitation Difference Transfers (Portability).
+The format for this documentation is in Attachment E. - 3.7.4 Data Fields for Assessment Limitation Difference Transfers (Portability).
 Please note the following guidance: - Data fields for parcels for which the property appraiser has rejected a portability application should be blank. - For parcels for which the property appraiser accepted the transfer application but no value was available for transfer, enter zero for the transferred assessment limitation difference value. - If a parcel has an accepted assessment limitation difference transfer, complete all portability-related fields, even if the amount transferred is zero. - The portability value transferred field (Assessment Difference Value Transferred, Field 86) should equal the difference between Field 15 (Homestead Just Value) and Field 16 (Homestead Assessed Value) for all parcels flagged in Field 84 for portability.

-For questions regarding portability, please contact Ed Parker at 850-617-8881.
+For questions regarding portability, please contact Ed Parker at (850) 617-8881.

 3.7.5 Homestead Assessment Increase Limitation.
-The assessment increase limitation, under s.
-193.155, F.S., for 2018 is 2.1 percent.
-The Department will provide reports to the property appraiser indicating homestead parcels with an assessed value less than just value and an increase in assessed value not equal to the appropriate percentage, excluding cases in which a new owner transferred an assessment limitation difference to the property.
+The Department will provide property appraisers with the 2019 assessment increase limitation under s.
+193.155, F.S., in January.
+The Department will also provide reports to the property appraiser indicating homestead parcels with an assessed value less than just value and an increase in assessed value not equal to the appropriate percentage, excluding cases in which a new owner transferred an assessment limitation difference to the property.